Building a Brand Online — From Zero to Recognition

 2. Copying Competitors

 "The competitor got a new logo, so did we."
 "The competitor posts on LinkedIn, so do we."
+It's one of the worse strategies you can adopt — a company that copies will always be one step behind the one it's copying.
 Copying doesn't build a brand — it builds an echo of the competition.

 3. Rebranding Every 2 Years

 New CEO → new logo.
 New marketing manager → new colors.
 A brand is built over years.
-Constant changes destroy recognition.
+Constant changes destroy the recognition the previous version had only just started building.

 4. Promises Without Delivery